daichuanwu21/tank-turn-tactics/README.md

+# This project is not maintained as of 30/10/2023

 # Tank Turn Tactics

 A web implementation of the board game Tank Turn Tactics [originally prototyped at Halfbrick Studios](https://youtu.be/aOYbR-Q_4Hs).
 Reportedly, the game was so damaging to relationships between team members and, disruptive to productivity that it had to be banned.